M-Media-Group/Cartes.io-Docs/developers/api/index.md

 If you want the user to be able to create markers on the map, you can additionally pass `can_create_markers` as `true`.
 By default, the user will not be able to create markers.

+If you attempt to add a user to a map that is already added, you will get an error with the status code `409`.

 ### Remove a user from a map

 If your map is associated to your Cartes.io account and you'd like to remove a user from it, you can use this endpoint.
 A valid API token is required to use this endpoint.